jamescallumyoung/pkglist-spec/specification.md

 A comment is any line that starts with the `#` character.

 Comments are whole lines.
-A comment cannot be added to the end of a
+A comment cannot be added to the end of a line containing a package entry.

 ## File Extension